th2-net/th2-sim/README.md

 Simulator subscribe message batches from pins with the attributes: ``first``, ``subscribe``, ``parsed`` \
 Simulator sends message group to pins with the attributes ``second``, ``publish`` \
 _From **4.0.0** there no session-alias attribute anymore, please use **filter** instead._
+_From **6.0.0** need to define relation attribute, "default" as default, all rules will be filtered to those relations

 *Example:*
 ```json